 Denise Rowe is a choreographer, movement artist, singer, film maker and mbira player.
 Trained in the UK, Senegal, Ghana, Cameroon and Zimbabwe, she has led workshops in traditional and contemporary pan-African dance for 14 years.

-This magnificent eight-piece orchestra marries the kaleidoscopic patterns of Zimbabwean mbira music with Celtic folk melodies and western classical instruments.
+Ombiviolum are a magnificent eight-piece orchestra that marries the kaleidoscopic patterns of Zimbabwean mbira music with Celtic folk melodies and western classical instruments.

 Sophisticated African percussion and uber-funky double bass gives the music an irresistible groove through which European flavours of strings, woodwind and guitar are intricately woven, with soulful four-part harmony singing and virtuoso dance.

-Music, dance and spoken word arising from the 'Meeting of the Tribes'.
-A journey into tender places of the human heart, this new offering seeks the healing of ancestral wounds through movement, sound, ceremony and celebration.
+Enter the Circle is an inner and outer journey into tender places of the human heart, this new offering seeks the healing of ancestral wounds through movement, sound, ceremony and celebration.

 - Denise Rowe – dance,